HavokInspiration/cakephp-actions-class/README.md

 bin/cake plugin load HavokInspiration/ActionsClass --bootstrap
 ```

-Or you can manually add the loading statement in the boostrap.php file of your application:
+Or you can manually add the loading statement in the **bootstrap.php** file of your application:

 ```php
 Plugin::load('HavokInspiration/ActionsClass', ['bootstrap' => true]);